Generalized Sobol sensitivity indices for dependent variables: numerical methods: Generalized Sobol sensitivity indices

 Functional ANOVA models are specified by a sum of functions depending on an increasing number of variables.
 A functional ANOVA model is said to be additive if only main effects are included in the model.
 It is said to be saturated if all interaction terms are included in the model.
-However, the existence and the uniqueness of such decomposition is ensured by some identifiability constraints.
-When the inputs are independent, any regular model function is exactly a saturated ANOVA model with pairwise orthogonal components, as reminded in the introduction.
-It results that the contribution of any group of variables onto the model is measured by the Sobol index, bounded between $0$ and $1$.
-Moreover, the Sobol indices are summed to $1$~\cite{sobol}.
-The use of such an index is not excluded in the dependence context, but the information due to the dependence is considered several times.
-This could lead to a wrong interpretation of the Sobol indices.
-In this section, we remind the main results established in Chastaing \textit{et al.}~\cite{chastaing} when inputs can be non-independent.
-In this case, the saturated ANOVA model is established with weaker identifiability constraints than for the independent case.
-This leads to a generalization of the Sobol indices well suited to perform global sensitivity analysis when the inputs are not independent.\\ First, we remind the general context and notation.
+The existence and the uniqueness of such a decomposition is ensured by some identifiability constraints.
+When the inputs are independent, any squared-integrable model function can be exactly represented by a saturated ANOVA model with pairwise orthogonal components.
+As a result, the contribution of any group of variables to the model response is measured by the Sobol index, bounded between $0$ and $1$.
+Moreover, the sum of all the Sobol indices is equal to $1$~\cite{sobol}.
+The use of such an index is not excluded in the context of dependent inputs, but the information conveyed by the Sobol indices is redundant, and may lead to a wrong interpretation of the sensitivity in the model.
+In this section, we remind the main results established in Chastaing \textit{et al.}~\cite{chastaing} for possibly non-independent inputs.
+In this case, the saturated ANOVA decomposition holds with weaker identifiability constraints than for the independent case.
+This leads to a generalization of the Sobol indices that is well suited to perform global sensitivity analysis when the inputs are not necessarily independent.\\ First, we remind the general context and notation.
 The last part is dedicated to the generalization of the Hoeffding-Sobol decomposition when inputs are potentially dependent.
-The definition of the generalized sensitivity indices follows.
+The definition of the generalized sensitivity indices is introduced in the following.

-\subsection{First Settings}
+\subsection{First settings}